 The prom is an extracurricular activity, which is a privilege, not a right.
-Guests must be approved by principals of both schools no later than three (3) days prior to the event.
+Guests must be approved by principals of both schools prior to tickets being purchased for the event.
 "Dance Permission Forms" are located in the high school office.
 All persons attending the prom are required to purchase a ticket prior to attending as no tickets will be sold at the door.